ArmandGiraud/test/README.md

 devtools::install_github('IRkernel/IRkernel')
 IRkernel::installspec()
 ```
-This should add a display
+This should add a Display Name to the dropdown menu:
    - Jupyter and spark
    - Magic functions
    - Iwidgets